 A student could also use a minor to study something completely different than his or her declared major.
 For example, some students may want to play a musical instrument or learn a foreign language that would not contribute to their career plans.
 Choosing a minor in that instrument or language is one way to pursue their interest.

-After a student researches a minor and desires to study further, he or she can declare the minor through the Academic Discovery Center specific to that field of study.
+After a student researches a minor and desires to study further, he or she can declare the minor through Academic Advising specific to that field of study.
 Minors are only required for students with integrated majors who have chosen not to study two clusters.
 Education majors require an education minor.

 A cluster is 12-15 credit hours of study in a specific academic discipline.
 A clusters can be used to extend the scope of a major by complementing a student's main course of studies, or to study something completely different than his or her declared major.
 For example, some students may want to play a musical instrument or learn a foreign language that would not contribute to their career plans.
 Choosing a cluster in that instrument or language is one way to pursue their interest.